nnashwin/walk-the-file/readme.md

 # walk-the-file

-> file-finder to find the first occurrence of a file in the directory structure
+> Find first occurrence of a file in filedir.